 Staff may find some of the issues relating to child protection and the broader areas of safeguarding upsetting and may need support which should be provided by the academy and the Trust’s human resources (HR) team.

-Advice and support will be made available by the Safeguarding Children in Education Officer (SCiEO), LADO and (Add LA name) HR where appropriate to the leadership team.
+Advice and support will be made available by the Safeguarding Children in Education Officer (SCiEO), LADO and Sheffield HR where appropriate to the leadership team.

 All new employees will be appropriately inducted to their role and a link to the Induction Checklist for Safer Recruitment can be accessed from HR’s guidance section of the HR portal.